6 Consulting Frameworks for Small Business (Guide + Worksheets)

 MECE Framework

 There is an old adage that says the best way to eat an elephant is one bite at a time.
-This wisdom can be applied to problem solving as well.
-In business, many problems are not easily solved with black and white answers.
+This wisdom can be applied to problem-solving as well.
+In business, many problems are not easily solved with black-and-white answers.
 You are often faced with problems that have overlapping issues.
-The MECE Framework helps to break down problems into distinct categories so it is easier to assess both the problem as well as proposed solutions.
+The MECE Framework helps to break down problems into distinct categories so it is easier to assess the problem along with proposed solutions.

 The MECE Framework is one of the hallmarks of problem solving at McKinsey Consulting and has become widely used in the consulting industry.
 MECE stands for Mutually Exclusive and Collectively Exhaustive.